sboger/M5-BT-TFT_Terminal/README.md

 This sketch makes your M5 Core into a remote bluetooth terminal.

 * Press Button A to turn off auto-sleep (i.e. NoZ, default).
 Long-press Button A to turn on auto-sleep (ZZZ).
-* Press Button B to cycle display brightness down and up.
+* Press Button B to cycle display brightness.
 Long-press to return to full brightness
 * Press Button C to force-wake display.
 Long-press Button C to force-sleep display.
 * Battery status upper right
 * Auto-Sleep status in upper left.